JiandaWang/MaJyang/README.md

 Before first time using the tool, you might have to manually set both font paths ***g_FontPath_str*** and ***g_PAIFontPath_str***.
 Especially to display the tiles, you need one ttf font which support utf-8 Mahjong tiles.
 Please refer the comment in the code.

+Also, since the GitHub has a upload limit of 25mb using browser, the pre-trained model is zipped.
+Please un-zip it first under Model\\.

 After you opened the notebook, just click "Cell->Run All" to run the tool.
 After the excution, the tool will start to monitor your keyboard input.
 There are two valid inputs:
 - "Esc": stop the tool.